Zone-organization/Nuclear-Engine/README.md

 Checked: Use it if you are developing a game.
 Release: Provides maximum performance, use it if you are publishing your game.

-Some Dependencies such as FMOD & PhysX & FreeImage needs to be downloaded and built manually.
+Some Dependencies such as FMOD & FreeImage needs to be downloaded and built manually.

 - __Requirements__
   - Visual Studio 2019